Application and Admission

 A closely related bachelors degree, as a rule, must cover at least 117 ECTS credit points worth of modules in mathematical foundations, computer science and software engineering including a bachelors thesis in one of these fields or in applied computer sciences.
-Specifically, admission to the graduate MSc programme requires at least 35 ECTS credit points in Mathematics and Theoretical Foundations of Computer Science (covering propositional and predicate logic, linear algebra, calculus, probability theory, automata and formal languages, as well as at least 33 ECTS credit points in Programming and Software (covering procedural and non-procedural programming, algorithms and data structures, object-oriented modelling and experience with object-oriented programming languages.
+Specifically, admission to the graduate MSc programme requires at least 35 ECTS credit points in Mathematics and Theoretical Foundations of Computer Science (covering propositional and predicate logic, linear algebra, calculus, probability theory, automata and formal languages, software analysis), as well as at least 33 ECTS credit points in Programming and Software (covering procedural and non-procedural programming, algorithms and data structures, object-oriented modelling and software engineering).

 Your final overall grade in the bachelors degree must be at least upper third class corresponding to the German grade 2.7.

-Moreover, your English language proficiency must be at or above level B2 of the Common European Framework of Reference for Languages (CEFR), corresponding to UNIcert II, IELTS 6.5, TOEFL iBT 90 (internet based) or equivalent.
+Moreover, your English language proficiency must be above level B2 of the Common European Framework of Reference for Languages (CEFR), corresponding to at least IELTS 6.5, TOEFL iBT 90 (internet based) or equivalent.

 Please be aware that the application process can take several weeks, in particular if you are living outside of the European Union and your bachelors degree is not obtained under the regulations of the European Higher Education Area (Bologna Process).
 We strongly recommend that you meet the following application dates:

 - Applicants from the European Union: from 15th of September

 - Applicants from outside the European Union, in particular those with visa requirements: from 1st of June